 - Civility – The NLRA has suggested that including a civility clause can be helpful.
 Their idea, “Behavior that is rude, condescending or otherwise socially unacceptable is prohibited.”

 - Teamwork – What does that look like (respect for others, high ethical standards)

 - Give clear direction and feedback – Don’t just ignore the person and situation.
 Don’t complain about it.
-Set it on the right track by being direct and honest with your NN.
+Set it on the right track by being direct and honest with your Negative Ned/Nellie.
 Giving honest feedback is difficult.
 We want our employees to like us and most of us don’t like confrontation.
 Explain the behaviors and the impact they have in the program or department.
 Work with the person.
 Give them some control (the how) so that the responsibility to implement change comes from them and not from you.

 - What is the issue(s)

 - What you agreed upon for action

 - How you (the supervisor) will support and encourage the changes